mlavrk/array-random-value/README.md

 ![tests workflow](https://github.com/mlavrk/array-random-value/actions/workflows/test.yml/badge.svg)

 A simple PHP library that provides a utility function to get a random value from an array.
+It uses the `random_int()` function for secure randomness.
 If the array is empty, the function returns `null`.

 ## Installation